 What Al thinks you should eat in this ultimate shrine to French flavor and flair: soft-boiled egg with smoked salmon and caviar; truffle langoustine ravioli; guinea hen layered with foie gras; roasted duck and seared foie gras with sweet and sour cherries; the bread cart and the chocolate trolley.
 Get tempted by the restaurant's site and by Al Mancini's video with Joel himself.

-The eight seats at é by José Andrés don't come easy.
+The nine seats at é by José Andrés don't come easy.
 You must email the restaurant starting at midnight 90 days before your requested date, which they confirm by mailing you a golden ticket.
 Only two seatings lasting approximately two hours each are available each night.

-é by José Andrés doesn't have a website beyond its homepage, so you can't view a menu till you get there.
+é by José Andrés doesn't have a website beyond its homepage, so you can't view a menu until you arrive.
 "Trust the chefs," says Al.

 Monsieur Guy Savoy is a culinary legend in France, and this restaurant in the iconic Caesars Palace is his sole American venture.
 The mood is modern and jazzy, and so is this kitchen god's French cuisine.
 "His dishes may sound and look simple, like butter-roasted sweetbreads or tournedo steak," says Al. "But their flavors exude wow-factor flavor."

 Restaurant Guy Savoy offers the chef's classic dishes in a spare, modern space.
 All the better to focus on his nine-course signature menu that updates the French classics.

 Besides the main dining room, patrons can dine in the Bubbles Lounge or in the most-wanted place of all: the glass-enclosed Kitchen Table back where the culinary action is.